-Winter at the October Country Inn is an opportunity for us to relax a little.
+Here at the October Country Inn we are asked a lot about ski or snowboard instruction.
 Because we’re close to several popular winter activity destinations; the town of Woodstock, Killington, and Okemo ski resorts, we’re often busy during the Winter holiday periods.
 However, besides innkeeping duties, it’s slow enough so that I can get away with teaching snowboarding at Killington.
 Consequently, I’ve spent a lot of time on the bunny hill observing as friends try to teach friends how to ski or snowboard.
 It usually isn’t pretty.

 If you can dance even a little bit, you can learn to ski or snowboard.
-The Professional Ski Instructor’s Association, American Association of Snowboard Instructors (PSIA-AASI), is a national association that provides education and certification for professional ski and snowboard instructors.
-The professional instructional programs developed and implemented by PSIA/ASSI is a step-by-step approach to take you from your first awkward day to ripping black diamonds, or shredding the park.
-So, when your friend offers to teach you how to ski or snowboard, thank them for their generosity, and then go with a Pro.
+The Professional Ski Instructor’s Association, American Association of Snowboard Instructors (PSIA-AASI), is a national association.
+It provides education and certification for professional ski and snowboard instructors.
+The PSIA/AASI instructional program is a step-by-step approach.
+It is designed to take you from your first awkward day to ripping black diamonds.
+Or, to shredding the park.
+So, when your friend offers to teach you how to ski or snowboard.
+Thank them for their generosit.
+And then go with a Pro.
 You’ll be glad you did, especially if a spouse or significant other is involved.